Posts Tagged ‘adventure’

 Location: Hillbilly Hotdog on WV Route 2 north of Huntington, WV.

-You can’t miss it: wedged between the road and the mountain, it’s a roadside attraction that grabs your attention whether you stop or just ride by.
+This West Virginia Motorcycle ride and destination is one you can’t miss it: wedged between the road and the mountain, it’s a roadside attraction that grabs your attention whether you stop or just ride by.

 The place is packed with quirky, hillbilly-themed décor, including a “Weddin Chaple” that’s hosted real weddings!
 It will engage your eyes as there is something everywhere you look!